 Special relativity states that two observers that are moving relative to each other must both measure the speed of light to be the same.
 This means that either of the two properties that movement relies on - space or time - must differ between observers.
 The first consequence of this is known as the relativity of simultaneity.
 This shows that the concept of the present is relative because events that appear simultaneous in one reference frame may not do so in another.

-Einstein described his theory of general relativity as taking "away from space and time the last remnant of physical objectivity"[4b].
+Einstein described his theory of general relativity as taking "away the last remnants of physical objectivity from space and time"[4b].
 This is because a number of different coordinate systems can be used to map the universe, all giving the same results.
-There is no way to know which system is 'correct' and so there is no absolute system, or "prior geometry" to the universe.
+There is no way to know which system is 'correct' and so there is no absolute system, or prior geometry to the universe[4c].

 According to Einstein's theories of relativity, space and time cannot exist independently, and so are best thought of as a single entity known as spacetime.
 Since there can be no time without space, there's no such thing as time outside of the universe, and therefore nothing to measure the flow of time against.
 If there's no such thing as the flow of time, then all times are equally real, and the universe can be thought of as a complete and unchanging 'block' of four-dimensional spacetime.